alexnel24/AlexNelson/PersonalProjects/BasketballReferenceAutoEmails/README.md

+Project Summary: Scrape the website basketballreference.com for specific players to obtain specific game statistics and automatically send e-mails.
+Successfully sent to a small list of friends every morning to update after the previous days games.
+Works for any player who has played in the 2019-2020 season on the website.

 Explanation of Contents:
 1. ExampleDonovanMitchell3s.csv - example of csv files saved during project running
 2. ExampleEmail.png - screenshot of one of the emails sent